BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2019-10-23-moving-code-into-the-open.md

 no clear 'category' for this kind of output.
 Was it a product?
 A publication?
 A dataset?
 Should it have a DOI?

-The code has only been out for a month and the flood of pull requests from external contributors racing to make improvements to our code has yet to arrive.
+It is hard to tell how `etlhelper` has been received in the month since it was released.
+There have been no pull requests with amazing new features (😞) or bug reports (☺️) so far.
 By making the code open we can track we can track [Stars](https://github.com/BritishGeologicalSurvey/etlhelper/stargazers), [Forks](https://github.com/BritishGeologicalSurvey/etlhelper/network/members) and
 [downstream dependents](https://github.com/BritishGeologicalSurvey/etlhelper/network/dependents) on GitHub, and [PyPI stats](https://pypistats.org/packages/etlhelper) records monthly downloads.
-These provide cold, hard metrics that can be used to quantify the 'impact' of releasing `etlhelper` into the wild, and will reveal if others find it useful.
+These are quantitative measures that can be used to track "impact".

+Splitting `etlhelper` out of `bgs_etl` was a major refactor of the code.
+This would have been torture without a suite of tests to confirm that it all still worked.
 It was a shame to lose the commit history when we transferred the repository.
 If we had been developing on GitHub from the beginning, this wouldn't have happened.
 This is a lesson for future projects that are likely to be open-sourced.

-Similarly, disentangling the CI pipeline turned out to be lots of work.
-If a project is developed in the open from the beginning then the pipeline wouldn't need to be changed.
-In our case, we would still need duplicate pipelines in order to connect to our Oracle and MS SQL Server databases.
-We have a satisfactory solution now, but these types of automated, Infrastructure-as-Code workflows are much easier when the whole ecosystem is based on open source tools.
+Maintaining two CI pipelines adds effort to the project.
+It is unavoidable in this case due to the need to test against proprietary databases.
+More generally, it demonstrates that developing software in the open is easier if the surrounding ecosystem is also open source.